Conferences & Institutes

 Attendance at all of the institute sessions and the completion of the institute evaluation is required.

-*Please note, this registration page is for continuing education credits, NOT academic credits.
-If you are interested in taking this course for academic credit, please contact the graduate advisor for more information at 317-274-2806.
+*Please note, this registration page is for continuing education credits, NOT academic credits- the January session will not be offered for academic credit.
+If you are interested in taking this course in the future for academic credit, please contact the graduate advisor for more information at 317-274-2806.